 Your impact – Support, and buy less

-As a consumer you can still have a support solutions to reduce textile waste, even if you cannot set the political agenda.
+As a consumer, you can still have support solutions to reduce textile waste, even if you cannot set the political agenda.
 There are a lot of discussions on how and what textile waste can be used for.
-But as important as this is, we must address how this problem is created in the first place – we must reduce the waste.
+But as important as this is, we must address how this problem is created in the first place – reducing textile waste.
 The problem of growing piles of used textiles comes from producing more than we need.
 To decrease the problem of accumulating textile waste, we should produce less and focus more on the durability of clothing.
-Here are 4 pieces of advice of what you can do, to support solutions to reduce textile waste in the listed order.
+Here are 4 pieces of advice that contribute towards reducing textile waste in the listed order.

 Allow yourself to explore what you already have and use that until it is not wearable anymore.
 This way, you don’t support the production of new clothes.
 Do consider if what you are about to buy is something that you sincerely need.
 In affirmative case, see next point.